Leibniz MMS AI School 2025#

 We reused materials

-• about data visualization originally made by Marie-Sophie von Braun and Jan Ewald, ScaDS.AI, shared under CC-BY 4.0.
+• about data visualization originally made by Marie-Sophie von Braun and Jan Ewald (ScaDS.AI, Uni Leipzig) shared and from Marcelo Zoccoler and Mara Lampert (TU Dresen), licensed under CC-BY 4.0.

 We acknowledge the financial support by the Federal Ministry of Education and Research of Germany and by Sächsische Staatsministerium für Wissenschaft, Kultur und Tourismus in the programme Center of Excellence for AI-research „Center for Scalable Data Analytics and Artificial Intelligence Dresden/Leipzig“, project identification number: ScaDS.AI